 By contrast, what happens when you follow a trade signal say on ZuluTrade or through Meta Trader is that the trade is first executed remotely by the “supplying trader”.
 That trade instruction is then replicated a few instants later in your account.
 And because of that small delay, you’re unlikely to achieve the same entry or exit level as the trader you are following.

 This latency is known as slippage.
-Slippage can cause a loss of between 1 and 5 pips on every complete transaction.
-These pips really add-up over time and can severely cut into profits.
-You can even make a loss when the signal itself is profitable.
+Cumulatively, slippage can cause significant reduction of performance.
+These amounts add-up over time and can severely cut into profits.
+It is not unknown for copy traders to make a loss even when the signal itself is profitable.

-This is why it’s nearly impossible to replicate high-volume/small-profit strategies like forex scalping with a signal or through basic replicated copy trading.
+This is why it’s hard to replicate high-volume/small-profit strategies like forex scalping with a signal or through basic replicated copy trading.

 PAMM can work better when investing larger amounts – because the trader’s earnings are better aligned with the interests of their investors.